Leopold George Hill

-Leopold George Hill (December 16, 1866 - October 1922) was an English medical missionary who worked as a member of the Church Mission Society (CMS) treating leprosy patients in Pakhoi (now known as Beihai), China.
+Leopold George Hill (16 December 1866 - October 1922) was an English medical missionary who worked as a member of the Church Mission Society (CMS) treating leprosy patients in Pakhoi (now known as Beihai), China.
 Hill was motivated to join missionary work by his religious upbringing and intended to treat his patients to not only recover physically but also gain a sense of religious purpose.
 He worked alongside his wife, Emma Amelia Hill (nee Grabham), as well as with other fellow missionaries to continue the work of Dr. Edward Horder's establishment of the Pakhoi leper colony.
 After retiring from missionary service, Hill continued his contributions to CMS through administrative work as a Physician to the Society.

 Early life and education

-Hill was born on December 16, 1866 in Cheltenham, Gloucestershire County, England, to a haberdasher father and a housewife mother.
+Hill was born on 16 December 1866 in Cheltenham, Gloucestershire, England, to a haberdasher father and a housewife mother.
 Hill was raised in a deeply Christian household, which inspired a calling to missionary work in his teens.
 He was privately educated in Cheltenham and was medically trained at the London Hospital Medical School.
 He acquired his license of practice from the Royal College of Surgeons of England (MRCS) and the Royal College of Physicians of London (LRCP).
 Hill began working at the London Hospital as a receiving casualty room officer and house surgeon in 1888.